 Prunes are dried European plums.
 Due to their natural laxative properties, you can use prune juice to treat constipation in toddlers.
 Since children mostly develop digestion problems due to the consumption (or lack) of specific foods, adding prune juice to their diet can help prevent constipation.
-In addition, it is rich in nutrients and minerals, thus promoting their overall health.
+In addition, it is rich in nutrients and minerals, thus promoting their overall health and wellness.

-Read on to know more about the causes of constipation in children, the role of prune juice in treating constipation in children, and some tasty recipes to make prune juice at home.
+Read on to learn more about the causes of constipation in children, the role of prune juice in treating constipation and providing relief in children, and some tasty recipes to make prune juice at home.

 There are several causes of constipation in toddlers, but the most prominent cause is diet.
 Constipation due to food sensitivities or imbalance in gut flora lasts longer.
 Other causes include: